mpenhadev/elastic-pdf-search/README.md

 ## Introduction
 <p >
 This simple API allows users to upload PDF documents, extract the content from each page, and index each page as a separate Elasticsearch document.
-It facilitates the querying process and returns a JSON with the search results for a term within the text content.
-Each JSON element will contain the page where that term was found and will also highlight the fragment where the term is contained on the page content.
+It simplifies the querying process and returns a JSON with the search results for a term within the text content.
+Each JSON element will contain the page where the term was found and will also highlight the fragment where the term is contained within the page content.
 </p>

 ### Author